Power BI: Unicode Characters in Visualizations

 Step 3: Transform Data

-During the import process, you may need to transform the data if the column headings aren’t recognized.
+During the import process, transform the data if the column headings are not recognized.
 In the screenshot below, the columns are labeled Column1 and Column2 instead of PROJECT NAME and STATUS.

 1. Click Transform Data.